 3 Ava: Ex Machina (2015)

-Alex Garland, director of 2022’s creepy countryside horror Men, had his first big outing with Ex Machina, in which programmer Caleb Smith (Domhnall Gleeson) wins a week at the private estate of his firm’s CEO, Nathan Bateman (Oscar Isaac).
+Alex Garland, later known for the unsettling countryside horror Men, made his directorial debut with Ex Machina, where programmer Caleb Smith (Domhnall Gleeson) wins a week at the private estate of his company’s CEO, Nathan Bateman (Oscar Isaac).

 2 Roy Batty: Blade Runner (1982)